 In the 1910s, a small building just north of 30th and Fort Streets housed the Post Cafe, a small diner for soldiers at Fort Omaha and the Miller Park neighborhood behind it.
-It became the Carhops Drive-In after WWII, with carhops on skates and teenagers with hotrods roaming freely with burgers, fries and Coke.
+In 1933, Gendelman Fruit Store opened at 5319 North 30th, and in 1948 it became the Marshall Drive Inn, with carhops on skates and teenagers with hotrods roaming freely with burgers, fries and Coke.
 It was the place to be.

-In 1953, Cirino and Giovanna’s son, Sebastiano “Yano” Caniglia, bought the Carhops Drive-In far from Little Italy.
+In 1953, Cirino and Giovanna’s son, Sebastiano “Yano” Caniglia, bought the Marshall Drive Inn far from his family in Little Italy.
 Renamed Caniglia’s Royal Boy Drive-In, the restaurant was located across the street from Fort Omaha, which was then a Navy base.
 A popular joint for North High students, the place served pizza burgers and milkshakes that still stick in the minds of the people who remember them.

 Reflecting Omaha’s defacto segregation during this era, it was common knowledge that Mister C’s refused to serve African Americans in the dining room.
 According to Nebraska State Historical Society historian David Bristow, Jim Crow ensured that African Americans could only pick up take-out orders from the back door of Mister C’s restaurant, and other accounts suggest they weren’t allowed to seat inside until 1963.